adamjm/ibm-cp4d-silver-bullet-deployment/README.md

 # Introduction
 "sbd-wml" stands for "**S**ilver **B**ullet on **D**eployment with **W**atson **M**achine **L**earning".
-The aim is to deploy any python projects to IBM Cloud Pak for Data.
+The aim is to deploy any python projects to IBM Cloud Pak for Data (CPD).

 - Can be projects developed with Watson Studio in IBM Cloud Pak for Data
 - Can be projects developed outside of Watson Studio
-- It supports CPD 3.5/4.0/4.5
+- Support CPD 3.5/4.0/4.5
-- It supports "batch job" well. "online" to be tested.
+- Support "batch job"  and "online" deployment.
+- Support CPD as a platform and also CPD as a service.
 - It can be used to enable CI/CD.
-- Support email notification when python scripts failed.
+- When there is accessible SMTP server within CPD, email notification can be enabled.
+  It is particularly useful when python scripts failed due to bug or imperfect data.
+- Export **stderr** and **stdout** to job logs, you know what happened in detail.
+- Support all ML frameworks, as long as it can be done with python.

 Author: Jianbin Tang, jbtang@au1.ibm.com.

 Feel free to "fork" it!
-If you like it, please "watch" and "star" the project.
-Also very much welcome your feedbacks and contributions!
-Thank you :)
+And very much welcome your feedbacks and contributions.
+Thank you!

 License: Apache License 2.0
+Not a license requirement, but if you like it and used it, appreciate you "watch" and "star" the project :)

 # Code Structure
 - **code_example_to_be_deployed** : an example project code folder to be deployed.